The interiors ingredients you need for a cosy living room

 9. Furniture with form and function

-Accent furniture can really influence overall ambience and the way you might use a space.
+Accent furniture can influence overall ambience and the way you might use a space.
 By investing in natural tones and materials such as wood for your side and coffee tables, you’re adding another tactile element to your living room.
-Organic lines and rounded shapes will also help to improve the flow of space by minimising the number of angles – this is especially true in newer homes, which can feel a bit boxy until softened with curves and texture.
-Lastly, no one wants to have to traverse a room to put their wine glass down or discover that the reading lamp is six feet away.
-Allow space in your living room for side tables and an upholstered footstool or coffee table.
-They’ll make your home look more considered and future you will be grateful for that mug of tea being within easy reach of your sofa den.
+Also, no one wants to discover that the reading lamp is six feet away or have to traverse a room to put down their wine glass, so allow space in your living room for side tables and a coffee table or upholstered footstool.